 Title conditions (also known as real burdens) are legal obligations set out in the title deeds to properties.
-They are not affected by changes of ownership of the affected properties.
-Consequently, they are a much more permanent type of obligation than, for example, obligations contained in a contract.
+They are a much more permanent type of obligation than, for example, obligations contained in a contract.

-In communities like sheltered housing complexes all owners are typically subject to the same title conditions, inserted by the developer of the complex in the title deeds of the properties sold.
-The conditions are mutually enforceable by the owners against each other.
+In communities like sheltered or retirement housing complexes all owners are typically subject to the same title conditions.
+The conditions can be enforced by the owners against each other.